AngererSebastian/InternetSecurity/README.md

     Players use poker bots or otherwise work with others to develop collusive gaming policies.

    Circumventing gambling laws:
    Three online poker websites were charged by the S. Attorney General for the Southern District of New York with circumventing      U.S. anti-gambling laws and misleading banks into processing billions of dollars in illegal betting profits.

-  -Social media and fraud
+  -Social media and frau
+    Online there are a lot of profiles which promote things like Products, services, or secrets that require little or no experience, but return hundreds or thousands of dollars a day.
+These profiles easily can get personal information if you     buy there "Product".
+The information can later be selled or can be used to get money from your private accounts.